SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/1_sizing.md

 Rather than specifying a value in pixels, we gave a percentage.
 This CSS is saying "set the height of this element to be `40%` of the height of its parent (where **parent** means the element it is in, in this case, that is the card).

+{{% notice tip %}}

+This only works when the parent element has a specific size set.
+Try removing `height: 250px` from the `.card` to see this for yourself!

+{{% /notice %}}

 ## Step 5

-So far we have just been setting the height.
-But we can actually set the width using the same format.
+So far we have just been setting the height, but we can actually set the width using the same format.
 Let's modify our CSS to also set the width of the cards and their images.

 ```diff